digiltd/oh-rtd-test/Http-Binding.md

 - '`*`' - which means the following URL is called regardless which command has been issued
 - 'CHANGED' - which means the following URL is called whenever the state of the given item changed

+:warning: It is currently not possible to send a message body, as one might do typically with the `POST` HTTP method.
+An alternative solution, in the case where the receiving web server requires a message body, might be to execute `curl ... -d <data>` using the [[exec binding|exec-Binding]].

 Here are some examples of valid binding configuration strings: